Tradeprint/tradeprint-dotnet-sdk/Samples/README.md

 You can use the main [Program.cs](Program.cs) entry point in the **Samples** project to test the sample requests individually or to construct call sequences.

+When you download the repository make sure you copy the `.env` file template from [EnvTemplate/.env](EnvTemplate/.env) to the top of the **Samples** project directory.
+Fill in the values with correct ones obtained from the Tradeprint API team and you are all set to run the code samples using the hanress provided.

 ## Samples

 The samples provided below reflect the calls available in the Tradeprint API (https://docs.sandbox.tradeprint.io).